BODA82/PHP-CSV-to-MySQL-Importer/README.md

 # CSV-to-MySQL-Converter
-A simple PHP/PDO script to upload a CSV file to an existing MySQL database.
+A simple PHP/PDO script to upload a CSV file to an existing MySQL database table.

 ## Usage
 * Prepare your database